 The following day, the priests and the youths dressed in traditional loose gowns and colorful turbans, march towards the rendezvous.
 The proud mothers who gave birth to the son accompany the procession with male babies on their backs, to pay homage to the village deity.
 The village priest then offers prayers to the deity.

-They carry the Kalchur or the Chang offering, Halda or torch, Mar-ken-tsi or the small loaves and an effigy of goat made from butter, Khul-tsi or the stuffed lamb with them.
+They carry the Kalchur or the Chang offering, Halda or torch, Mar-ken-tsi or the small loaves and an effigy of a goat made from butter, Khul-tsi or the stuffed lamb with them.

 A young girl dressed in her best in traditional ornaments accompanies them.
 She is called Kalchhorpas or the girl carrying beer.
 She sprinkles the beer in all directions amidst the cries of Chho-chho- ho which means, “Accept all!
 Accept all!”.
-She is followed by two men, one carrying a burning cedar stick and the other bears the cedar leaves tied to lamb skin.
+She is followed by two men, one carrying a burning cedar stick and the other bears the cedar leaves tied to lambskin.

 Then the dough is broken and thrown away to appease the deities.
 The skin of lamb is hit by arrows, after being hung on a tree or a bush near the idol of the deity.
 Labdagpa, the head priest gets ready for the ritual of shooting an arrow at the Khul-tsi.
-In some villages the arrows are aimed at birch leaves on which the figure of Yak is drawn.
-It is believed that the number of arrows that hit the lamb determine the number of male babies to be born next year.
+In some villages, the arrows are aimed at birch leaves on which the figure of Yak is drawn.
+It is believed that the number of arrows that hit the lamb determines the number of male babies to be born next year.
 Then the offerings are distributed among the villagers.

-In the end the big juniper holders are burnt.
-The Lohars, beat the drums during the ceremony and the people begin a slow dance around the fire.
+In the end, the big juniper holders are burnt.
+The Lohars beat the drums during the ceremony and the people begin a slow dance around the fire.
 Then the people return home merrily, shouting, Gotsi-ho!
 Gotsi-ho!